-Mechanically propelled spears for freshwater fishing are common all over Thailand.
-As many people are crafting these devices themselves, there is a wide variety of principles, styles, and designs.
-Besides homemade spearguns, where every piece is unique, there is also industrial manufacturing in place.
-Some individuals are producing lots of e.g.: ten spearguns and are selling them locally and on the internet.
+Mechanically propelled spears for freshwater fishing are commonly used all over Thailand.
+Many craft these devices themselves, so there is a wide variety of principles, styles, and designs.
+Besides homemade spearguns, where every piece is unique, industrial manufacturing is also in place.
+Some individuals produce many spearguns, e.g., ten at once, and sell them locally and on the Internet.

 Technological stages of mechanically propelled spears

-The simplest spears for fishing consist of a rubber band, which is held by hand and propels an iron rod forward.
+The simplest fishing spears consist of a rubber band held by hand, which propels an iron rod forward.

-The next technological step forward is a small length of pipe, which got at its backside a rubber band.
+The next technological step forward is a small pipe length with a rubber band at its backside.
 This pipe can be conveniently held in hand when the spear through the pipe gets drawn backward with the rubber band and will subsequently be released.

-The next step of improvement is the device as mentioned before, but with a pistol grip attached.
-Which could also be called ‘Slingshot speargun’.
-This way, aiming and releasing the arrow can be done in a more natural kinematics of the human hand.
-Further devices can be added, like a laser pointer and/or a reel with a closed spool for the line.
+The next improvement step is the device mentioned before but with a pistol grip attached.
+This could also be called a ‘Slingshot speargun’.
+This way, aiming and releasing the arrow can be done with more natural human hand kinematics.
+Further devices can be added, like a laser pointer and a reel with a closed spool for the line.

 Spearguns in the sense of the word

 Further improvement is the stabilization of the holding device.
-Up to now this ‘holding device’ was the human hand stretched forward and creating a counterforce to the tension of the rubber bands.
+Up to now, this ‘holding device’ was the human hand stretched forward, creating a counterforce to the tension of the rubber bands.
 By introducing a stock – like a rifle has got – the counterforce to the rubber bands will be consistently moved into the human shoulder.
-There is no moving wrist, forearm, elbow, or shoulder joint anymore, but only one stable piece of wood.
+There is no moving wrist, forearm, elbow, or shoulder joint, only one stable piece of wood.

-Due to this stable holding device, it is not necessary anymore to tension the rubber bands for shooting the arrow immediately before release.
-The rubber bands can now be tensioned long before actual shooting and kept in this place.
-Spearguns with stock therefore need a mechanism for safely holding and releasing the rubber bands.
-Which is incorporated as part of a trigger mechanism similar to rifles.
+Due to this stable holding device, tensioning the rubber bands to shoot the arrow immediately before release is no longer necessary.
+The rubber bands can now be tensioned long before shooting and kept in this place.
+Spearguns with stocks, therefore, need a mechanism for safely holding and releasing the rubber bands, which is incorporated as part of a trigger mechanism similar to rifles.

-The action of a certain set of rubber bands can either be increased by additional rubber bands or bow-like limbs for attachment of the rubber strings at the front.
+The action of a particular set of rubber bands can either be increased by additional rubber bands or bow-like limbs for attachment of the rubber strings at the front.
 These limbs can either have the shape of longbows or recurve bows.
-Additionally, fishing reels or spool-holding devices will be added to these long-shooting spearguns.
+Fishing reels or spool-holding devices will also be added to these long-shooting spearguns.
 Such a speargun is described here in detail.

-This is nowadays the most technologically advanced stage of homemade spearguns for freshwater fishing in Thailand.
-Roller spearguns, using pulleys to increase the force of the rubber bands are up to now only used for speargun fishing in the sea.
+Nowadays, this is the most technologically advanced stage of homemade spearguns for freshwater fishing in Thailand.
+Roller spearguns, using pulleys to increase the force of the rubber bands, are currently (2023) only used for speargun fishing in the sea.

 Target fish species

-In Thailand, it can be stated, that every permanent water body is teeming with fish and shrimps.
-Therefore, there is a wide variety of fish species serving as potential targets for fishing with spears.
-A study in the UK showed – see here – that fish with a length of below 30 cm got a very low mass and water resistance and therefore arrows will not penetrate but deflect from them.
+In Thailand, every permanent water body is teeming with fish and shrimp.
+Therefore, a wide variety of fish species serve as potential targets for spearfishing.
+A study in the UK showed—see here—that fish with a length of below 30 cm have a very low mass and water resistance; therefore, arrows will not penetrate but deflect from them.

-This may be the case for the classic application of spearguns in the sea, where the spear is shot through water.
-However, it does not correspond to the practical application of freshwater fishing with spearguns.
+This may be the case for the classic use of spearguns in the sea, where the spear is shot through water.
+However, this does not correspond to the practical use of spearguns in freshwater fishing.
 Here, the spear is shot through the air and only hits fish swimming on the water’s surface broadside.
 The remaining energy is by far higher compared to underwater.

 Therefore, two general types and shapes of fish will be targeted in Thailand: